What Is Plaster Made Of?

 Commercial Plaster

-If you’re buying plaster that’s been commercially made, which is what pretty much everyone does, it’ll be made from lime or gypsum, sand or cement.
-Usually it’s a cement based product with very fine sand.
-Some manufacturers will also include some pigment or you can add it yourself.
+If you’re buying bagged plaster that’s been commercially made, it’ll contain lime or gypsum, sand and cement.
+Usually it’s a cement based product with very fine sand to make the plaster smoother.
+Some manufacturers will also include some pigment for color and other additives like a hardener or a plasticizer to make it more workable.

-The most popular types include some white pigment as an ingredient which makes it look Venetian.
+• The most popular types of plaster include white pigment as an ingredient which makes it look Venetian.
 The whiter the better in my opinion.
-I like my product to be extremely white and very fine.
+I like my plaster to be extremely white and very fine.
 This is possible by using very fine sand, cement and white pigment.

-The finer the sand the better.
+• The finer the sand the better if you want a smooth surface.
 You can even get white sand which makes creating a super white Venetian finish even easier.
 Cement comes white too which is an added bonus.

 Southwestern style plaster is made more brown like a natural clay color.
 You can achieve this look by using brown sands and tan pigment.
 I also use a coarser sand.
 Southwestern style finishes are typically rougher and more rustic.
 While Modern finishes tend to be much smoother.